AMReX-Astro/Castro/sphinx_docs/source/CastroInputs.rst

 In the inputs file, the following options control the generation of checkpoint files (which are really directories):

--  : prefix for restart files (text;
+-  amr.check_file: prefix for restart files (text;
    default: chk)

--  : how often (by level 0 time steps) to write restart files (Integer :math:`> 0`; default: -1)
+-  amr.check_int: how often (by level 0 time steps) to write restart files (Integer :math:`> 0`; default: -1)

--  : how often (by simulation time) to write restart files (Real :math:`> 0`; default: -1.0)
+-  amr.check_per: how often (by simulation time) to write restart files (Real :math:`> 0`; default: -1.0)

    Note that amr.check_per will write a checkpoint at the first